Fair Policy Targeting: Main Proofs

+Consider now $\tilde{\pi}$, and fairness constraints not being binding.
 If $\widetilde{\pi}$ is Pareto optimal, then it represents a feasible allocation (i.e. it satisfies the constraint in Equation \eqref{eqn:main_eq}).
 If it is not, then any other allocation that \textit{is} Pareto optimal and Pareto dominates $\widetilde{\pi}$ is feasible under the constraint in Equation \eqref{eqn:main_eq} completing the proof.
+Finally, whenever fairness constraints are binding, the estimated policy contains as one possible solution the policy which maximizes the utilitarian welfare under fairness constraints.
+This follows from the fact that in such case